PojavLauncherTeam/PojavLauncher_iOS/README.md

 - iPad (10th generation) and later
 - iPad Air (4th generation) and later
 - iPad mini (6th generation) and later
+- iPad Pro (all models, except for 9.7-inch)

 Recommended devices provide a smoother and more enjoyable gameplay experience compared to other supported devices.
 - tvOS support is in development.